What we do

 Where we use council land to build more houses, such as Link Crescent in Whangaparaoa.

-We don’t build on land directly, instead we work with others such as government, iwi, not-for-profit and private organisations.
+We don’t build on land directly - instead, we work with others such as government, iwi, and both not-for-profit and private organisations.

 We provide them with a strict set of rules, including creating buildings that benefit neighbourhoods and guaranteeing all homes are healthy, energy efficient and better for the environment.